Aloroid/ecrDebugger/README.md

 When you remove a system, call `debugger.remove(systemName)`.
 If you don't know what system has been removed, or you cannot track something but know something changed about your systems, run `debugger.clear()` which will clear all system data.
 Watches are not included.

 ## Displaying the debugger
-After the debugger has been setup, you'll need to add a way to display it.
+After the debugger has been setup, you'll need to add a way to toggle it.
 The easiest method is by listening to UserInputService for a specific key and calling `debugger.toggle()` like so:
 ```lua
 UserInputService.InputBegan:Connect(function(input)
 	if input.KeyCode == Enum.KeyCode.F4 then